 You can use your trial preparation worksheet as a checklist so you don't forget anything.

-This section will be divided into four smaller sections.
+Divide this section into four smaller sections.
 Your evidence is everything you'll use to prove your case in court.

 Your spoken evidence: this is what you want to say when you give evidence at the trial.
 Look at your trial preparation worksheet:

 Your documents: these are the documents (other than your court forms) that you want to use in court, such as letters, receipts, or bank statements.
-They have to support the information in your Application to Obtain an Order (Form 1) or Application Respecting Existing Orders or Agreements (Form 2).
+They have to support the information in your Application About a Family Law Matter (Form 3).
 To prepare your documents:

-- put the original documents in the large envelope you bought
+- Put the original documents in your large envelope.

 When you go to trial: